 The weather is lovely, and you can’t wait to see your dog enjoy some canine playtime, as well as reap the benefits of a tired pup later.
 You’re definitely headed to the dog park!

 Though a trip to the dog park can be fun, there are some important things to be aware of before you go.
-Below, we’ll answer questions about the best time to go to the dog park, offer some dog park safety tips, provide dog park rules for first time visits and common dangers to avoid for both puppies and older dogs.
+Below, we’ll answer questions about the best times to go to the dog park, offer some dog park safety tips, provide dog park rules for first time visitors, and list some common dangers to avoid, both for puppies and older dogs.

 What to Consider Before Going to the Dog Park

-Anytime can be a great time to take your dog to the dog park, but you should consider the following factors before making the trip:
+Anytime can be a great time to take your canine companion to the dog park, but you should consider the following factors before making the trip:

 - Hot Weather.
-Dogs will often play until they are worn out and can become overheated on hot days.
-This makes mornings and evenings ideal, since temperatures are cooler.
-It is safest to avoid hot humid days when there is a high risk of heat stroke, unless you have a climate controlled indoor dog park in your area.
+Dogs will often play until they are worn out and can subsequently become overheated on hotter days.
+This makes mornings and evenings ideal since temperatures are cooler.
+It's safest to avoid hot, humid days when there is a high risk of heat stroke, unless you have a climate controlled indoor dog park in your area.

 - Rain.
 You may want to consider the mud and dirt associated with a rainy day.
-Dogs that frolic in the mud may need a bath when they get home.
+Dogs that frolic in the mud will need a bath when they get home.
 On rainy days, it's best to play at your local indoor dog park.

 - Vaccines.
 Dog parks can be a source of infectious diseases, such as parvovirus, canine flu, and kennel cough.
-It is a good idea to check with your veterinarian for vaccine recommendations based on their knowledge of local risks.
+It's a good idea to check with your veterinarian for dog park vaccination recommendations based on their knowledge of local risks.

 - Off Peak Hours.
 Visiting the park when there are fewer dogs is more enjoyable and helps avoid some undesirable or aggressive behavior.
 Try visiting early in the morning, later in the evening, or when other people are at work.
-Leave early and do not stay if the park is too crowded.
+Leave early -- and don't stay if the park is over-crowded.

 11 Dog Park Safety Tips